JStateson/MacroViewer/README.md

 Image of main page https://h30434.www3.hp.com/t5/image/serverpage/image-id/365981i8646389DF0A0444B and RTF help files can be viewed in sources

 A tar with latest binaries can be downloaded if you do not wish to build the app.
-There is no install app so you must unblock the app using the  app's properties.
+There is no install app so you must unzip the tar and may have to unblock the .exe app before it can run.

 The tar has a sample macro html from the forum, 8 supplemental macro files and a sample signature file.
 You may copy any of the sample macros into your own macros.